CodeKami0/Birthday.../README.md

 # Birthday...
 Just Run it and see the magic...

-IF you wanna use this... you can... just simply follow this steps Go in
+IF you wanna use this... you can... just simply follow this steps

+Go in customize.json file and change your name and messages which you want.